Guidance and Counseling

 Our school counselors welcome you to Canisius!
 Consistent with the American School Counselor Association model, our professional staff "delivers a comprehensive school counseling program encouraging all students' academic, career, and personal/social development and helping all students in maximizing student achievement."
 The expectation at Canisius is that it is not a question of if you are going to college, but where.

-All freshmen take Freshmen Seminar taught by the technology teacher and the learning specialist.
-Students acquire skills to help them adjust to the rigors of Canisius High School including iPad training and basic technology, library and study skills.
-Counselors meet with all freshmen the first week of school to introduce themselves and their role as their counselor.
-They also utilize the class a few times a year for topics such as standardized test preparation, course selection and bullying awareness.
+Through the course of Freshman year, students will acquire skills to help them adjust to the rigors of Canisius High School including iPad training and basic technology, library and study skills.
+Counselors meet with all freshmen individually as well as in group settings to discuss numerous topics including, but not limited to academic expectations, standardized test preparation, course selection, anxiety/stress reduction and bullying awareness.

 Counselors utilize a few class sessions to work with Sophomores on standardized test preparation.
 A good understanding of the PSAT/SAT is important to sophomores as they work toward college and career selection.
 Test format, scoring, test strategies and other tips are discussed.
 Students have the opportunity to ask any questions related to the PSAT, SAT or college and career preparation.
 A PSAT Student Guide which includes a full-length practice test is given to all students and they are encouraged to prepare for the PSAT.
 All sophomores (and all juniors) take the PSAT in October.